We CRAFT

 Apulia 1 Company-owned production site 1 Footwear 2 Ready-to-wear & Accessories

-Campania 1 Footwear
+Campania 1 Company-owned production site

 SUPPLIERS BY TYPE

-Finished products 29
+Finished products 28

-Raw materials 71
+Raw materials 72

 SUPPLIERS BY GEOGRAPHIC AREA

-Italy 93
+Italy 95

-Europe 4
+Europe 3

-Extra EU 3
+Extra EU 2

-With this in mind, in December 2022, we started a process of vertical integration of our supply chain by acquiring one of our key footwear suppliers based in Casarano (Lecce, Italy), welcoming its entire team, of over 250 people, into our Family as of January 1, 2023, reflecting our commitment to supporting Italian artisanal excellence.
-The genesis of each sneaker is rooted in the exchange, dialogue, and collaboration between the site’s team and Golden’s Design Department, leading to the item’s design, modeling, prototyping, and rigorous testing before full-scale production.
-The essence of the production process lies in the artisanal and manual skills of those involved, contributing significantly to the creation of each unique pair of shoes.
+The genesis of each sneaker is rooted in the exchange, dialogue, and collaboration between the site’s team and Golden’s Design Department, guiding the design, modeling, prototyping, and rigorous testing of each item before full-scale production.
+At the core of this process are the artisanal and manual skills of the people who bring each unique pair of shoes to life.

 RESPONSIBILESOURCING